schedjoules/iOS-SDK/docs/Documentation/README.markdown

 ![Drag CalendarStore.framework into your project](docs/Readme-Images/CalStore-AddBundle.png =254x460)

-### AuthorizationToken and AppId
+###AuthorizationToken and AppId

-Add your **own AuthorizationToken** and your **own Apple ID** to the project's Info.plist file under the `CalendarStoreAuthorizationToken` key and the `CalStoreiTunesAppId` key.
-If you don't have an AuthorizationToken, you can request one via support@schedjoules.com .
+Add your own AuthorizationToken and your own Apple ID to the project’s Info.plist file under the CalendarStoreAuthorizationToken key and the CalStoreiTunesAppId key.
+If you don’t have an AuthorizationToken, you can request one via support@schedjoules.com .

 It's also possible to set your AuthorizationToken in code: